This example shows how PodDisruptor can be used for testing the effect of faults injected in the HTTP requests served by a pod.

 We will first execute the test without introducing faults to have an baseline using the following command:

-Notice the argument --env SKIP_FAULT=1 which makes the disrupt function to return without injecting any fault as explained in the fault injection section above.
-Also notice the --env SVC_IP=$SVC_IP argument which passes the external IP used to access the httpbin application.
+Notice the argument --env SKIP_FAULT=1, which makes the disrupt function return without injecting any fault as explained in the fault injection section.
+Also notice the --env SVC_IP argument, which passes the external IP used to access the httpbin application.

 You should get an output similar to the one shown below (click Expand button to see all output).

 We repeat the execution injecting the faults.
 Notice we have removed the --env SKIP_FAULTS=1 argument.